New York City Fire Department Ladder Company 3

 New York City Fire Department Ladder Company 3, also known as Ladder 3, is a fire company and one of two ladder companies in the New York City Fire Department's (FDNY) 6th Battalion, 1st Division.
 It is housed at 108 E. 13th St., along with Battalion Chief 6, and has firefighting stewardship over a several square block area of Manhattan’s East Village.
-The company was created on September 11, 1865, and is one of New York’s oldest ladder companies.
+The company was created in 1865 and is one of New York’s oldest ladder companies.

+History

+The company was established as Metropolitan Hook & Ladder Company No. 3 on September 11, 1865, which was located at 78 East 13th Street at the former quarters of Friendship Hook and Ladder Company No. 12.
+(Note: No. 78 East 13th Street was renumbered as No. 108 East 13th Street in the 1860s.)
+It is one of New York's oldest ladder companies, and was one of the first six hook and ladder companies organized when the Metropolitan Fire Department was created that same year.